 Prompt pack

-Five prompts to fix what AI misses when vibe coding
+Prompts to plan and fix what AI misses when vibe coding

 Timezones